jessjass/cs4501-isa-project-final/Project6Documentation.md

     - ./app/jmeter:/opt/jmeter/tests
   command: bash -c "bin/jmeter -n -t tests/docker-local-perf-test.jmx -l tests/docker-local-perf-results.log"
 ```
+We created a duplicate of the local-perf-test.jmx file with the HTTP Default settings configured to test on the lb container (haproxy).

 ## Hosting on Digital Ocean
 You can view our hosted app [here.](http://107.170.79.157:8000/)